Glareone/AZ-304-305-SA-And-Architecture-Design-In-Depth/togaf/architecture-vision.md

 # Architecture Vision.
 1st ADM Phase
 <img width="359" alt="image" src="https://github.com/Glareone/AZ-304-305-SA-And-Architecture-Design-In-Depth/assets/4239376/c6a2ee86-8a92-40e0-9c50-6af938c2adb1">

+## Purpose.
+Basics
+1) The purpose is to have a high level vision, including any emerging technologies that are impacting your industry.
+   - So if you know that AI is the next big thing and you have to understand how is your company going to incorporate AI, how is it going to respond to AI or whatever is happening in the world?
+This gets included in your vision and it's very high level.
+2) It is a rough description or design of what the end state of your architecture is going to be.
+   - If in the end you're going to have to break up your main product into several smaller projects, make it modular and have customers be able to add additional add ons
+3) You're going to have a rough idea of this is the end state of your of your company's.

+companies develop add ons for it.
 ## Objectives
 1) Build high-level vision of business value to be delivered
    - So, you consider your organization's aspirations.
 What abilities or qualities does it seek to acquire or develop?